zbo14/comit/doc.md

 - select an issue type
 - select a location (optional)
 - enter a date range for submissions (optional)
-- click `search` to view matching forms or failure message
+- click `search` to view matching forms or receive failure message